Supporting the work of the district

 Bio

 Laura Oksnevad was elected to the St. Anthony-New Brighton School Board in November 2013.
 Laura and her husband, Bjorn, have lived in St. Anthony Village since 2011 and have two children, Sonja (class of 2026) and Elise (class of 2028).
-She is an active volunteer in the Wilshire Park Parent Association, District 282 Wellness Committee and Nativity Lutheran Church.
+She is an active volunteer in the community, schools, and Nativity Lutheran Church.
 Laura has a Bachelor of Science in Nursing degree and Public Health Nurse certificate from the University of Minnesota.
 Laura is currently a stay at home parent and community volunteer.
 Her prior work experience includes Labor and Delivery Nursing as well as clinic work as a Prenatal Nurse Educator.
+Laura is a member of MSBA’s 2024 All-State School Board.
+Laura's purpose: I serve to responsibly transform our education system to holistically develop all learners.

 Committee assignments